INCF/nineml-python/README.rst

 Relation to the NineML Specification
 ------------------------------------

-The layout of the Python modules and classes lib9ML relates closely to the structure of the NineML specification v1.0 (http://incf.github.io/nineml/9ML/1.0/NineML_v1.0.pdf).
+The layout of the Python modules and classes in lib9ML relates closely to the structure of the NineML specification v1.0 (http://incf.github.io/nineml/9ML/1.0/NineML_v1.0.pdf).
 However, there are notable exceptions where lib9ML uses names and relationships that are planned